Daopos/To-do-List-API/README.md

 # To-do-List-API

-# 📝 To-Do List API
+# 📝 A Simple To-Do List API

 A secure and extensible RESTful API for managing tasks and subtasks, built with **Node.js**, **Express**, and **Sequelize**.